UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 * `PunctType` used in ca, es_ancora, nl, ta; not consistent
 * `Style` used in Czech, Danish and Finnish
 * `Subcat` used only in Dutch
+* `Typo=Yes` could be useful in all treebanks but we first need a general guideline for handling typos.
+Should the form in FORM be original, or fixed?
+And should we have a MISC attribute with the fixed or original form?
+See also [issue 330](https://github.com/UniversalDependencies/docs/issues/330).
+* `Variant`; what is `Variant=Brev` in Russian?

 ### All layered features